WSYR (AM): Consolidation

 With the November 1928 implementation of the FRC's General Order 40, both WMAC and WSYR were assigned to 570 kHz on a timesharing basis, although WMAC was still licensed to Cazenovia.
 However, on October 31, 1930 the stations were formally consolidated as a single station located in Syracuse, with the call sign WSYR-WMAC.
 In 1931, the station transmitter was moved to the campus of Syracuse University.
 The WSYR call sign was used for normal programming, switching to WMAC for programs originating from Syracuse University.
 In late 1933 the call sign was changed to WSYR-WSYU, with the WSYU call letters now being used for Syracuse University programs instead of WMAC.
 In mid-1940 the secondary WSYU call letters were dropped, with the station becoming just WSYR.

 For decades, beginning in 1948, WSYR was owned by the Newhouse chain alongside the Syracuse Post-Standard and Syracuse Herald-Journal.

 NBC network

 For most of its early history, WSYR was an affiliate of the NBC Red Network.
 It carried NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio".

 In 1946, the owners added an FM station (now 94.5 WYYY) and in 1950, a television station (now WSTM-TV).
-Because WSYR was an NBC affiliate, WSYR-TV also carried NBC shows.
+Because WSYR was an NBC radio affiliate, WSYR-TV joined the NBC television network.